DaJoker29/worldbuilding-project-omd/CAMPAIGNS/THE DILFES/SESSIONS/Session 62 - 07.09.2026.md

 - We don't know where Bo is.
 - We argue a bit.
 - Niccolo collects candles and records circles of blood.
+- Linneaus is suffering from extreme blood loss (talks about how he misses Horus).

 **Goal**: Niccolo will attempt to summon a sprite and then bind it with blood magic (like Bo).